 She is crate trained and mostly potty trained.

-Raven is heartworm positive and will be receiving treatment (shots) shortly.
-This requires 30 days of 'doggie bed rest', in which she needs to remain quiet as the heartworms die off and out of her system.
+Raven waa heartworm positive and received treatment.
+This required 30 days of 'doggie bed rest', in which she needed to remain quiet as the heartworms die off and out of her system.
 After that, she's free to get back to normal activity.
-Raven is not yet highy active, because she's still too scared to simply let loose and be a dog, so keeping her quiet for 30 days will be an easy task.
+Raven is not yet highy active, because she's still too scared to simply let loose and be a dog, so keeping her quiet for 30 days was an easy task.
+Raven has completed her heartworm treatment and will need to be tested in next year.

 DOGS: YES.
 MUST HAVE A DOGGIE BUDDY who is a confident and can teach and mentor Raven!
 Medium size or larger dog ideal